fossabot/panther/README.md

 Then deploying is as simple as `mage deploy`!
 You will be prompted to enter a name and email for the initial admin user.
 Once the deploy is complete, that email will receive a link to sign in.

-> NOTE: The initial deploy will take 10-15 minutes, and the `deploy` command may timeout before the stack is
+> NOTE (1): The initial deploy will take 10-15 minutes, and the `deploy` command may timeout before the stack is
 > actually finished.
 Check the AWS CloudFormation console for the status of your deployment.

+> NOTE (2): The emails are sent via **no-reply@verificationemail.com**.
+If you don't see them in
+> your inbox, be sure to check the spam folder as well.

 # Testing Panther